ricmua/ros_force_dimension/doc/markdown/topics.md

 * ``feedback/position``: Carries [Point][geometry_msgs_point] messages that
-  describe the current position of the robotic end-effector (as returned by the ``dhdGetPosition`` function of the Force Dimension SDK).
+  describe the current position of the robotic end-effector (as returned by the [dhdGetPosition] function of the Force Dimension SDK).
 * ``feedback/button``: Carries [Int32][example_interfaces_int32] messages that
   describe the current status of any buttons on a Force Dimension device.
-The data element of each such message is a 32-bit integer bitmask (as returned by the ``dhdGetButtonMask`` function of the Force Dimension SDK), where each bit is toggled when the corresponding button is pressed .
+The data element of each such message is a 32-bit integer bitmask (as returned by the [dhdGetButtonMask] function of the Force Dimension SDK), where each bit is toggled when the corresponding button is pressed .
+* ``feedback/gripper_gap``: Carries [Float64][example_interfaces.float64]
+  messages that describe the current distance of the gripper opening in meters.
+  See the [dhdGetGripperGap] function of the Force Dimension SDK documentation for further details.
+* ``feedback/gripper_angle``: Carries [Float64][example_interfaces.float64]
+  messages that describe the current distance of the gripper opening angle in radians.
+See the [dhdGetGripperAngleRad] function of the Force Dimension SDK documentation for further details.
 * ``feedback/velocity``
 * ``feedback/force``
 * ``feedback/orientation``